singh-man/books/crackingTheCoding/16_moderate.md

 ---

-Before we start, we should think about what exactly this problem means by a "line:' Is a line defined by a slope and a y-intercept?
+Before we start, we should think about what exactly this problem means by a "line".
+Is a line defined by a slope and a y-intercept?
 Or by any two points on the line?
 Or, should the line be really a line segment, which starts and ends at the edges of the squares?

 We will assume, since it makes the problem a bit more interesting, that we mean the third option: that the line should end at the edges of the squares.
 In an interview situation, you should discuss this with your interviewer.